ruffk/ZwiftActivityMonitor/README.md

 ZAM allows you to perform lap and/or segment timing while riding.
 Similar to Garmin head units, laps can be either manual or automatic.
 If automatic, laps can be triggered by  distance, time, or position.
 A lap has the following attributes:

 * Measurement System
-  * Imperial - Display in Imperial units
+  * Imperial - Display in Imperial units.
-  * Metric - Display in Metric units
+  * Metric - Display in Metric units.
 * Lap Style
-  * Manual - Laps occur only on lap button press
+  * Manual - Laps occur only on lap button press.
-  * Automatic - Laps occur when pre-defined actions are triggered
+  * Automatic - Laps occur when pre-defined actions are triggered.
 * Lap Trigger (applicable only when Lap Style is Automatic)
-  * Distance - Lap occurs when specified distance is reached
+  * Distance - Lap occurs when specified distance is reached.
-  * Time - Lap occurs when specified time has elapsed
+  * Time - Lap occurs when specified time has elapsed.
-  * Position
+  * Position (multiple position Waypoints may be set while riding).
-    * Start and Lap press
+    * Start and Lap button press - A waypoint occurs at the start and on each lap button press.
-    * Lap press only
+    * Lap button press only - A waypoint occurs only on lap button press.

+Use the control icons on the Laps View window to:

+* Lap - Completes current lap and starts a new lap.
+  * Note: A waypoint is set if auto-lapping by position.
+* Reset - Clears all laps and waypoints and starts a new lap.
+  * Note: A waypoint is set if auto-lapping by position and the Start and Lap button press attribute has been selected.

 An example of the Laps View window is shown at the beginning of this readme file.